Leo Durocher

-Leo Ernest Durocher (French spelling Léo Ernest Durocher) (/dəˈroʊ.ʃər/; July 27, 1905 – October 7, 1991), nicknamed "Leo the Lip" and "Lippy", was an American professional baseball player, manager and coach.
-He played in Major League Baseball as an infielder.
+Leo Ernest Durocher (French spelling Léo Ernest Durocher) (/dəˈroʊ.ʃər/; July 27, 1905 – October 7, 1991), nicknamed "Leo the Lip" and "Lippy", was an American professional baseball player, manager, and coach.
+He played in Major League Baseball (MLB) as an infielder.
 Upon his retirement, he ranked fifth all-time among managers with 2,008 career victories, second only to John McGraw in National League history.
-Durocher still ranks twelfth in career wins by a manager.
+Durocher still ranks thirteenth in career wins by a manager.
 A controversial and outspoken character, Durocher's half-century in baseball was dogged by clashes with authority, the baseball commissioner, the press, and umpires; his 100 career ejections as a manager trailed only McGraw when he retired, and he still ranks third on the all-time list.
 He won three National League pennants and one world championship.
 In 25 years as a manager, Durocher had only 4 losing seasons.

 Durocher was posthumously elected to the Baseball Hall of Fame in 1994.

 Early life

 Leo Ernest Durocher was born on July 27, 1905, in West Springfield, Massachusetts, the youngest of four sons born to French Canadian parents.
-His mother was a hotel maid and his father was a railroad engineer.
-His parents were immigrants from Quebec and both they and Durocher's older brothers spoke only French; Durocher began attending elementary school without knowing how to speak English.
+His mother was a hotel maid, and his father was a railroad engineer.
+His parents were immigrants from Quebec, and both they and Durocher's older brothers spoke only French; Durocher began attending elementary school without knowing how to speak English.

 The Durochers lived only two blocks from Rabbit Maranville, who taught Durocher the game of baseball and gave him a glove.
-Durocher became a good athlete while in high school, and was offered a scholarship to Holy Cross, but was suspended from school after he hit a teacher, and never returned.
+Durocher became a good athlete while in high school and was offered a scholarship to Holy Cross, but was suspended from school after he hit a teacher, and never returned.
 Durocher became a prominent semi-professional athlete, with several Springfield-area employers competing to have him play on their company teams.